 - What “kind” of life insurance should someone in their 40s apply for?

-- What can I do to improve my chances of qualifying for the best possible life insurance policy?
+- How can I improve my chances of qualifying for the best possible life insurance policy?

 So, without further ado, let’s dive right in!